 3. Cinque Terre

-The Cinque Terre are made up of Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso.
-Usual practice is to go south to north or vice versa.
-While there are similarities between the villages like the look of houses there, each is surprisingly different.
-For instance, you’ll find lots of vineyards in Vernazza while Monterosso has two quite nice beaches to enjoy.
+The five villages are Riomaggiore, Manarola, Corniglia, Vernazza, and Monterosso.
+The usual practice is to go south to north or vice versa.
+While there are similarities between the villages, such as the look of their houses, each is surprisingly different.
+For instance, you’ll find lots of vineyards in Vernazza, while Monterosso has two nice beaches to enjoy.
 The main thing they all have in common is being so darn photogenic.
 Needless to say, you’ll want to bring your camera.